anandbaraik/react-js-practice/error-boundary/README.md

 - Error boundary implements either one or both methods below -

-  - static getDerivedStateFromError() : Used to render a fallback UI after error has been thrown.
+  - static getDerivedStateFromError() : used to update the error boundary state.
 It is called during the render phase, so side effects are not permitted

   - componentDidCatch() : used to log error information. which are helpful for debugging & troubleshooting.
 It is called during the commit phase, so side effects are permitted

+  - render() : used to render the fallback UI when an error occurs.

 # Limitation